What to Expect at Your Visit

 What To Expect During Worship

 If the Kirk worship services were put on a scale with traditional worship on one end and contemporary worship on the other, worship at the Kirk would be closer to the traditional end.

-We do include a variety of music styles in worship and have a folk music group that offers their gifts in worship at various times throughout the year, but usually the first Sunday of the month at the 8:45 am service.
+We do include a variety of music styles in worship and have a folk music group that offers their gifts in worship at various times throughout the year.

 While we have a variety of styles of dress at the Kirk, business casual would probably best describe the majority of worship attendees.
 You will see fancy dresses, suits and ties, as well as jeans or shorts and flip flops.

 Our service begins with a gathering time just prior to the start of worship where everyone is encouraged to enjoy conversation with their pew neighbors.

 Chiming of the trinity

 The chiming of the trinity serves to bring our attention to the start of worship.